-During the year, the group contributed to the communities by making charitable donations, as well as encouraging its employees to participate in volunteer services.
-In pursuance of public health, the group has supported blood donation services organized by HK Red Cross.
+During the year, the group contributed to the communities by making charitable donations, as well as encouraging its employees to participate "Virtual Walk for Millions" and a charity sale organised by Hong Kong Red Cross for the underprivileged people.
 In addition, the group took part in meaningful environmental events such as WWF's "Earth Hour" to communicate its environmental values with employees and raise their awareness in environmental protection.

-In the recognition of the commitment and effort in caring for the community, two major subsidiaries have been recognized as Caring Company by The Hong Kong Council of Social Service during the year.
+In the recognition of the commitment and effort in caring for the community, two major subsidiaries were recognized as Caring Company by The Hong Kong Council of Social Service.